MEANING: Rapeto lizard

 CONTINENT: Africa

-Rapetosaurus is a genus of titanosaurian sauropod dinosaur that lived in Madagascar, named after a giant deity of local folklore.
-It was a typical sauropod with a short and slender tail, a very long neck, and a huge elephant-like body.
-Its head resembles that of a diplodocid, with a long, narrow snout and nostrils on the top of its skull.
+Rapetosaurus is titanosaur named after a giant deity of local folklore.
+It was a typical sauropod with a short tail, a very long neck, and a huge elephant-like body.
 It was herbivorous, and its small pencil-like teeth were good for ripping the leaves off trees, but not for chewing.
 Rapetosaurus was fairly modest in size for a titanosaur, at around 15 m in length.

 Rapetosaurus is a sauropod.
 Sauropods are saurischian dinosaurs that had very long necks, long tails, small heads (relative to the rest of their body), and four thick, pillar-like legs.
 They are notable for the enormous sizes attained by some species, and the group includes the largest animals to have ever lived on land.
 Well-known genera include Brachiosaurus, Diplodocus, Apatosaurus and Brontosaurus.